adambaranec/pulchra/docs.md

 - color:
   - rgb(**red**,**green**,**blue**)  (all numbers range from 0 - 1)
   - English color name
-  - mat(*at least two color names separated by comma*) - randomly puts a color from the array into the mesh
+  - mat(*at least two color names separated by comma*) - randomly puts a color from the array into the mesh, e.g. mat(yellow,black,magenta)
   - noise(**name of color**,**name of color**) - procedural texture made with Simplex noise
 - coordinates ([**x**,**y**] from -1 to 1)
 - rotation (samples: rot + X/Y/Z + (**speed** - can also be a negative number)), e.g. rotY(1),rotX(-2)